History of Jimmy Kimmel in Timeline

 August 2012: Engagement to Molly McNearney

-September 23, 2012: Hosted 64th Primetime Emmy Awards
+September 23, 2012: Hosted the 64th Primetime Emmy Awards

 On September 23, 2012, Jimmy Kimmel hosted the 64th Primetime Emmy Awards.

-2012: Host of Primetime Emmy Awards
+2012: Hosted Primetime Emmy Awards

 July 2013: Marriage to Molly McNearney

-In July 2013, Jimmy Kimmel married Molly McNearney.
+In July 2013, Kimmel married Molly McNearney.

 October 2013: "Kids Table" Controversy

-In October 2013, a "Kids Table" segment on Jimmy Kimmel Live! featuring children discussing the U.S. government shutdown sparked controversy after a child suggested "killing all the people in China" to resolve U.S. debt, leading to protests and apologies from ABC and Kimmel.
+In October 2013, a segment of "Jimmy Kimmel Live!" called "Kids Table" featured children discussing the U.S. government shutdown and debts.
+A child's suggestion to "kill all the people in China" led to discussions, protests, and apologies from ABC and Kimmel due to the controversial nature of the statement.

-2013: Received honorary degree from UNLV
+2013: Received Honorary Degree from UNLV

-In July 2014, Jimmy Kimmel's daughter Jane was born.
+In July 2014, Kimmel's daughter Jane was born.

-September 18, 2016: Hosted 68th Primetime Emmy Awards
+September 18, 2016: Hosted the 68th Primetime Emmy Awards

-On September 18, 2016, Jimmy Kimmel hosted the 68th Primetime Emmy Awards, pointing out Mark Burnett's role in the rise of Trump.
+On September 18, 2016, Jimmy Kimmel hosted the 68th Primetime Emmy Awards, pointing out Mark Burnett's role in the rise of Donald Trump.

 2016: Hosted Primetime Emmy Awards